 Combat is turn-based, with your character’s speed deciding who goes first.
 The animations, models for the enemies, and your team look very retro and reminds me of many early PlayStation One games, but in a HD sense.
 When it’s your character’s turn, you have all the usual commands for fighting, defending, skills, and escaping.
 With Revenant Dogma, you also get the option to transform.
 When you transform, you get boosted stats as well as access to other skills based upon the transformation you selected.

 An example being that Caine can transform into a knight and has access to an attack that hits three times.
-With transformations, there is a limit with a bar which represents the maximum you can do.
+With transformations, there is a limit with a bar that represents the maximum you can do.
 Once the bar is filled, you lose control of the character, so it’s best to time transformations and not get near the upper limit and lose control!

 The characters introduced throughout Revenant Dogma are great and all have their own quirks.
 The downside is that other characters aren’t really introduced aside from the party and key officials for the therians and humans.
 It would have been nice to have more characters or more in-depth side quests to flesh out more people and bring the world a little more to life.